-If the believers would read carefully the seventh chapter of the Book of Romans they would not talk any more about the need for not working on the seventh day, or circumcision, or literally observing the seven major feasts of the Jews, or the dietary regulations.
+If the believers would read carefully Romans chapter seven, they would not talk any more about the need for the following: not working on the seventh day; circumcision; literally observing the seven major feasts of the Jews; the dietary regulations.
 All of these observances point toward Christ and are fulfilled spiritually in Him.

 Paul tells us that we can turn away from Moses and look to Christ and still be without condemnation.
 This teaching is of immense importance to Jewish people.

 Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit of life set me free from the law of sin and death.
 (Romans 8:1,2)

 The “law of sin and death” is the Ten Commandments interacting with our sinful nature.
 The Law of the Spirit of Life sets us free from the law of sin and death in two major ways: